mwidla-nowaera/aino-agent-java/README.md

 ## Example usage
 Before using the agent, it needs to be configured.
 Agent can be configured manually or via configuration file.

+### 1. Get the Java Agent jar

+You have two options:

-### 1. Add as Maven/Gradle/Ivy dependency
+a) Add as a Maven/Gradle/Ivy dependency to your project.
 Get the dependency snippet from [here](https://bintray.com/aino-io/maven/agent-java/view).

+b) Download it manually from [here](https://github.com/Aino-io/agent-java/releases).

 ### 2. Configuring the agent
 Agent is configured with an XML configuration file.
 Below is an example.